 Ensuring that final patient costs for life-saving medicines and therapies remain affordable is especially important for single-payer insurance systems, government medical subsidy programs, and private insurers seeking to provide equitable access to medicines, vaccines, and therapies.

-Esco Aster provides cost modeling insights utilizing high-throughput automation and time-motion studies to automate manual cell culture operations, typically delivered through our MSAT-as-a-Service and Research Services offerings.
+Esco Aster provides cost modelling insights utilizing high-throughput automation and time-motion studies to automate manual cell culture operations, typically delivered through our MSAT-as-a-Service and Research Services offerings.

 Automation is applicable to a variety of cell types, as well as 2D, spheroid, and embryoid body culture formats, particularly for induced pluripotent stem cells (iPSCs) and embryonic stem cells (ESCs).

-Esco Aster provides cost modeling, front-end engineering, and automation studies including:
+Esco Aster provides cost modelling, front-end engineering, and automation studies including:

 Applicable cell types include:

-Cost modeling for cell and gene therapy is particularly important to ensure that the final product remains cost-competitive against other drug modalities, including bispecific T-cell engagers, trispecific monoclonal antibodies, peptides, nuclear medicines, antibody–drug conjugates, and other conjugate therapies.
+Cost modelling for cell and gene therapy is particularly important to ensure that the final product remains cost-competitive against other drug modalities, including bispecific T-cell engagers, Tri specific monoclonal antibodies, peptides, nuclear medicines, antibody–drug conjugates, and other conjugate therapies.

-COGS modeling is essential to determine the competitiveness and scalability of:
+COGS modelling is essential to determine the competitiveness and scalability of:

 We evaluate: